Host plants:

 Endangerment factors:

 Libythea celtis is endangered by the loss of open shrub on the foot of rocky slopes (afforestation, overbuilding, agriculture) and the urbanization of villages.
-But its is still relatively common in the south.
+But it is still relatively common in the south.
+You usually find the larvae quite easily and steadily when investigating Celtis trees.

 Remarks: